Log in with RealMe

 Finalise the Consultancy Services Order (CSO)

-Approval is then undertaken by both parties signing Part E of the CSO.
+Approval is then undertaken by both parties signing Part B9 of the CSO.
 Please check your internal delegations to ensure the correct authority signs.
 The provider can now begin their engagement with your agency.
 The CSO should be kept on file as per your internal policy.

 • 8